MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-process-income-documents.md

 ---
 title: Process Incoming Documents| Microsoft Docs
-description: To record an external document, such as a PDF,  in Dynamics 365 Business edition , you first create or complete an incoming document record.
+description: To record an external document, such as a PDF,  in Finance and Operations, Business edition , you first create or complete an incoming document record.
 services: project-madeira
 documentationcenter:
 author: SorenGP